Alan Cheuse

 Alan Stuart Cheuse (January 23, 1940 – July 31, 2015) was an American writer, editor, professor of literature, and radio commentator.
 A longtime NPR book commentator, he was also the author of five novels, five collections of short stories and novellas, a memoir and a collection of travel essays.
-In addition, Cheuse was a regular contributor to All Things Considered.
+In addition, Cheuse was a regular contributor to the radio program All Things Considered.
 His short fiction appeared in respected publications like The New Yorker, Ploughshares, The Antioch Review, Prairie Schooner, among other places.
 He taught in the Writing Program at George Mason University and the Community of Writers.

 Early life

 Cheuse was born in Perth Amboy, New Jersey.
 Cheuse grew up in a Jewish family, the son of a Russian immigrant father and a mother of Russian and Romanian descent.
 Cheuse graduated from Perth Amboy High School in 1957.

 Education

 Cheuse graduated from Rutgers University in 1961.
 After traveling abroad and working for several years at writing and editing jobs, Cheuse returned to Rutgers University to study for a Ph.D. in Comparative Literature, which he was awarded in 1974.
 Cheuse wrote a thesis on the life and work of the Cuban novelist Alejo Carpentier.